techbrett/OfficeDocs-SkypeForBusiness/Teams/what-are-communications-credits.md

 ## Determine how many Communication Credits to purchase

 If you choose to fund your Communication Credits balance with a one-time amount and then the balance falls to zero, most calling scenarios will no longer work, including toll-free phone numbers.

 As such, we recommend that you use the **Auto-recharge** setting to avoid any disruption of service should your Communication Credits balance reach 0 (zero).
 View your current Communication Credits balance by going to the [Microsoft 365 admin center](https://go.microsoft.com/fwlink/p/?linkid=2024339) and selecting **Billing** > **Your products** > **Communications Credits**.

 If you're ready to set up Communication Credits, see [Set up Communication Credits for your organization](set-up-communications-credits-for-your-organization.md).

 ### View your usage data in the Teams admin center

 Each organization has different calling volumes and rates to consider.
-Retrieve your usage data from your third-party service provider.
+Retrieve your usage data from your service provider.
 For organizations using Teams as their service provider, review your data by completing the following steps:

-1. Sign in to the [Teams admin center](https://go.microsoft.com/fwlink/p/?linkid=2066851).
+1. Sign in to the [Teams admin center](https://go.microsoft.com/fwlink/p/?linkid=2066851) with your Teams admin credentials.
 1. In the left navigation menu, select **Analytics & reports** > **Usage reports**.
 1. On the **Usage reports** page, select **PSTN and SMS (preview) usage** from the **Report** dropdown menu and a date range to review.
 1. Select the **Run report** button.